 Subsidies under general conditions are granted on the basis of a call for tenders carried out by SPIRIT Slovenia.
 Calls for tender are published in the Official Gazette and on SPIRIT’s website.

-Loans, guarantees and subsidised interest rates are granted to incentive recipients by SID Bank d.d Ljubljana.
-Incentive recipients must secure the loan, guarantee or subsidised interest rate by a lien on movable or immovable property or using other appropriate security.
+Companies can receive favourable loans and guarantees by SID Bank d.d Ljubljana.
+Recipients must secure the loan by a lien on movable or immovable property or using other appropriate security.

 Purchase of property owned by a local community at a below-market price

 A local community may sell property to a company at a below-market price on the basis of a property purchase contract.
 The decision to sell the property at a lower than market price is adopted by the local community council.